TPD Compliant: What does it mean?

 Is the TPD a legal requirement?

 Yes – with exceptions.
 E-liquids only need to comply with the rules of the TPD if they contain nicotine.
 For devices, things are a little more complicated.
-All devices fall within scope of the TPD – however, not all a device’s components need to be notified.
+All devices fall within the scope of the TPD – however, not all a device’s components need to be notified.
 Components that are unique to e-cigarettes (like tanks) need to be notified, but generic parts like batteries (‘mods’) don’t.

 If you’re not sure whether your component falls within the scope of TPD, get in touch with us.